The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing, threading, etc.

 - Hard and tough materials like cast iron – slow speed

-- Soft materials like aluminium, brass – high speed.
+- Soft materials like aluminum, brass – high speed.

 - Type of cutting tool material